community-led-design/kit/src/resources/consent-form-1.md

 #### CONSENT STATEMENT

 I agree to participate in this study described above.
-I have made this decision based on the information I have read in this Information-Consent Letter.
-I have had the opportunity to receive any additional details I wanted about the study and understand that I may ask questions in the future.
+I have made this decision based on the information I have read in this Consent Letter.
+I have had the opportunity to request and receive any additional information and understand that I may ask questions in the future.
 I understand that I may withdraw this consent at any time.
 I am checking the relevant boxes below to show my consent for those activities.

 If you wish to participate in the interview, please check the consent box below and return this form to me at [Interviewer Email].